Tapad/tapad-android-sdk/event-tracking/README.md

 # Tapad Android Tracking API
-This API allows for app installation tracking (and attribution) as well as tracking other, arbitrary events which then can be analyzed and visualized in the Tapad reporting dashboards.
+This API allows for app installation tracking as well as tracking other arbitrary events.

 ## Basic setup